Hawaiian Islands: Tsunamis

 The Hawaiian Islands are subject to tsunamis, great waves that strike the shore.
 Tsunamis are most often caused by earthquakes somewhere in the Pacific.
 The waves produced by the earthquakes travel at speeds of 400–500 mph and can affect coastal regions thousands of miles (kilometers) away.

 Tsunamis may also originate from the Hawaiian Islands.
 Explosive volcanic activity can cause tsunamis.
-The island of Molokai had a catastrophic collapse or debris avalanche over a million years ago; this underwater landslide likely caused tsunamis.
-The Hilina Slump on the island of Hawaii is another potential place for a large landslide and resulting tsunami.
+The island of Molokaʻi had a catastrophic collapse or debris avalanche over a million years ago; this underwater landslide likely caused tsunamis.
+The Hilina Slump on the island of Hawaiʻi is another potential place for a large landslide and resulting tsunami.

 The city of Hilo on the Big Island has been most affected by tsunamis, where the in-rushing water is accentuated by the shape of Hilo Bay.
 Coastal cities have tsunami warning sirens.

 A tsunami resulting from an earthquake in Chile hit the islands on February 27, 2010.
 It was relatively minor, but local emergency management officials utilized the latest technology and ordered evacuations in preparation for a possible major event.
 The Governor declared it a "good drill" for the next major event.

 A tsunami resulting from an earthquake in Japan hit the islands on March 11, 2011.
 It was relatively minor, but local officials ordered evacuations in preparation for a possible major event.
 The tsunami caused about $30.1 million in damages.

+Volcanoes

+Only the two Hawaiian islands furthest to the southeast have active volcanoes: Haleakalā on Maui, and Mauna Loa, Mauna Kea, Kilauea, and Hualalai, all on the Big Island.
+The volcanoes on the remaining islands are extinct as they are no longer over the Hawaii hotspot.
+The Kamaʻehuakanaloa Seamount is an active submarine volcano that is expected to become the newest Hawaiian island when it rises above the ocean's surface in 10,000–100,000 years.

+Hazards from these volcanoes include lava flows that can destroy and bury the surrounding surface, volcanic gas emissions, earthquakes and tsunamis listed above, submarine eruptions affecting the ocean, and the possibility of an explosive eruption.

 History

+Hawaii was first discovered and settled by explorers from Tahiti or the Marquesas Islands.
+The date of the first settlements is the subject of continued debate.
+Kirch's textbooks on Hawaiian archeology date the first Polynesian settlements to about 300 C.E., although his more recent estimates are as late as 600.
+More recent surveys of carbon-dating evidence put the arrival of the first settlers at around 940–1130 C.E.